 The twins eventually attracted the attention of Dr. Ian Stevenson (1918 -2007), a psychologist who studied reincarnation in children.
 In 1987, he wrote a book called “Children Who Remember Previous Lives: A Question of Reincarnation.”
 In it, he described 14 cases of reincarnation, including that of the Pollock girls.

 Stevenson studied reincarnation for 40 years.
 During that time, he investigated thousands of cases.
 A majority took place in Asian countries, where many people believe in reincarnation.
-He preferred to conduct his research where belief in reincarnation was common, for he noted that parents who did not believe in reincarnation often discouraged a child from talking about their past lives.
-He chose to study children for he believed they were less likely to make up stories about past lives.
+He preferred to conduct his research where belief in reincarnation was common, because parents who did not believe in reincarnation often discouraged a child from talking about their past lives.
+Additionally, children made the best study subjects, as they were less likely to make up stories about past lives.

 Is Reincarnation Real?